Aurelia Greene

-Aurelia Greene (October 26, 1934 – May 8, 2021) represented District 77 in the New York State Assembly, which comprises the Highbridge, Morrisania, and Morris Heights sections of The Bronx.
+Aurelia Greene (October 26, 1934 – May 8, 2021) was an American politician who represented District 77 in the New York State Assembly, which comprises the Highbridge, Morrisania, and Morris Heights sections of The Bronx.
 She had been representing her district since 1982.
 She resigned in April 2009 to become Deputy Bronx Borough President.
 She retired in December 2017.
 Her death was announced on May 10, 2021.
 Greene died on May 8.
 2021.

 In the Assembly

 She was a member of the New York State Assembly from 1982 to 2009, sitting in the 184th, 185th, 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th, 196th, 197th and 198th New York State Legislatures.

 Some of her positions within the Assembly included Deputy Majority Leader and Chairwoman of the Assembly Committee on Banks.
 She was also once the Chairwoman of the Standing Committee on Consumer Affairs & Protection and Subcommittee on Adult Education.
 She was the Speaker Pro Tempore and the Ranking Member of both the Education Committee and Chairwoman of the Assembly's Bronx delegation.
 In 2007 she broke with her party and voted against marriage equality for gay and lesbian couples.

 Greene served as Deputy Borough President of the Bronx from 2009 to 2017 under Ruben Diaz Jr.

 Greene was succeeded by her Chief of Staff Vanessa Gibson.
 Gibson in 2021, won the Democratic nomination for Bronx Borough President.